Body Language in Negotiation

-Eye contact, gestures, and other forms of body language in negotiation can go a long way toward forging trust and lasting connections.
+Body language in negotiation—including eye contact, gestures, and facial expressions—can go a long way toward forging trust and lasting business partnerships.

 By — on / Negotiation Skills